Matobo National Park: Flora

+Fungi

+Matobo National Park is home to a diverse array of fungi, which play a critical role in the ecosystem.
+These organisms, including saprophytic and mycorrhizal species, decompose organic matter, recycle nutrients, and support plant health through symbiotic relationships.
+Fungi enhance soil fertility and structure, contributing to the stability of the park's unique granite landscapes.
+Additionally, they serve as a vital food source for various insects and small mammals, further enriching the park's biodiversity.
+Certain species of fungi found in the park are also collected and consumed by local communities, showcasing their cultural and ecological significance.
+The presence of fungi underscores the interconnectedness of flora and fauna in this ecologically rich environment.

 Geography and geology

 The Matobo Hills are composed entirely of granite, making up the Matopos Batholith.
 The granite weathers into fantastic shapes, such as the balancing rocks known as Mother and Child Kopje.
 Between the granite mountains, narrow valleys form.
 These are often swampy valleys known as dambos or vleis, due to runoff from the whaleback mountains.
 These valleys form the headwaters of the Maleme, Mpopoma and Mtsheleli rivers, and the source of the Thuli River is just east of the park.